 Note: The bacterial and parasitic diseases listed above are treatable with antibiotics or other therapy.
-There are no specific, effective treatments for the viral diseases.
+There are no specific, effective treatments for the viral diseases but may be preventable by vaccination.

 Bloodborne pathogens may also be present in the following sources of potentially infectious materials of human origin: